-The University will conduct a biennial review of its alcohol and drug regulations to determine their effectiveness, and will implement changes as needed to ensure that the sanctions developed are consistently enforced.
+The University will conduct a biennial review of its alcohol and drug regulations to determine their effectiveness and will implement changes as needed to ensure that the sanctions developed are consistently enforced.

-Cannabis: Marijuana, CBD, THC, Hashish, Hashish Oil, Synthetic Marijuana
+Cannabis: Marijuana, CBD, THC, Hashish, Hashish Oil, Synthetic Marijuana and throat.

-Physical effects of cannabis include increased heart rate and appetite, bloodshot eyes, and dry mouth and throat.
 Use of cannabis may impair or reduce the ability to drive an automobile or perform tasks requiring concentration and coordination.
 Motivation and cognition may be altered, making the acquisition of new information difficult.
 Marijuana, hashish, THC, etc., can also produce paranoia and psychosis.
 Long-term use may result in possible lung damage, reduced sperm count and motility, and may affect ovulation cycles.
 Cannabis can also be psychologically addictive.